- Wild cats show similarities to house cats, except they are larger and more powerful.

 Lions, tigers, and jaguars are the best-known big cat breeds.
 However, most members of the Felid family are small wild cats that weigh under 50 pounds.
 Many types of wild cats prowl the forests, mountains, and jungles of the world.
 They vary in size, habitat, and fur type, but they share many traits.
 These wild felines are just as graceful and powerful as their larger cousins.

+As of 2017, there are 41 recognized species of wild cats.
 Here are 10 of the world’s most unusual, stunning wild cats and some interesting facts about each.

 1. Ocelot: Spotted Beauty